The Stepford Wives Ira Levin

 The Artist edition is limited to 1000 copies, and is the only edition to include a dust jacket illustrated on the front and back by Laurie Lee Brom.
 It is a smyth sewn quarter cloth binding with paper over boards and foil blocking on the cover and spine.
 The edition is housed in a cloth covered slipcase and is printed letterpress on Mohawk Superfine.
 This edition is signed by Laurie Lee Brom.

 The Numbered edition of 350 copies is a Bradel binding with a leather spine and cloth over boards.
 The spine is Italian patent leather with a high gloss embossed alligator pattern, evoking the style of fashion accessories of the era in which the novel is set.
 The inset cover label and endsheets are Canson Mi-Teintes paper.
-The edition is printed letterpress on Neenah 100% cotton paper and is housed in a cloth covered slipcase with a leather capped opening.
+The edition is printed letterpress on Neenah 100% cotton paper and is housed in a cloth covered slipcase with cloth ends.
 This edition is signed by Peter Straub and Laurie Lee Brom.

 The Lettered edition is limited to 26 copies lettered A-Z and is a lapped-case full goatskin binding with an arabesque pattern blind debossed on the front cover.
 Endsheets are custom designed paste papers by Marie Kelzer and the clamshell enclosure is covered in Italian patent leather with a high gloss embossed alligator pattern, a cloth spine and velour liners.
 The edition is printed letterpress on Neenah 100% cotton paper and is signed by Peter Straub and Laurie Lee Brom.